johntelforduk/space-rocks-gamepi20/README.md

 # Space Rocks GamePi20
 A port of Space Rocks for GamePi20.

 The screen resolution is 320x240 pixels.
+FPS is 60.

 #### Installation
 To install the necessary game module,